Ruthika09/Skincare-Chatbot-R-A-beauty/ra_beauty/README.md

 > link.
 To see it in action, either watch the demo video below or run it
 > locally on your own machine using the steps in this README.

-## 🎥 Demo Video

-[Add your demo video link here — e.g. a YouTube/Loom link, or embed a `.gif`/`.mp4` file if uploading directly to the repo]

 ## How to run it